carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

   My initial inclination is to do not allow and even raise an error if the Registries do not match.

   **Answer:** We should not allow different Registries in the Overrides section

+- Should `imgpkg` try to get OCI Images missing on a Replicated Registry from the Origin of the Replicated Registry

+  Example: `replica.registry.io` is a replica of `registry.io` If the Bundle is present in `replica.registry.io` but one of the OCI Images is not, should `imgpkg` try to get the Image from `registry.io`

+  **Answer:** No, unless the OCI Image original location (ImagesLock) is in `registry.io`